-We prove Theorem~\ref{thm.main} in the singular case using induction on the maximum dimension of the stabilizer of a point of $\ix \smallsetminus \ix^s$ and the smooth case to verify that the maximum dimension drops after the appropriate saturated blowup.
+We use induction on the maximum dimension of the stabilizer of a point of $\ix \smallsetminus \ix^s$ and the smooth case to verify that the maximum dimension drops after the appropriate saturated blowup.

 First suppose $\ix=\ix^s$ and let us see that Theorem~\ref{thm.main} holds with $\ix_n=\ix_0=\ix$.
 Note that $\ix$ has locally constant stabilizer dimensions so it is a disjoint union of stacks with constant stabilizer dimensions.
 If in addition $\ix$ is properly stable, then the stabilizer dimensions are all equal to zero and $\ix$ is a tame stack (Proposition~\ref{prop.tameisgood}).
 If instead $\ix\smallsetminus \ie$ is a gerbe over a tame stack (automatic if $\ix\smallsetminus \ie$ is reduced by Proposition \ref{prop.tamegerbe}), then $(\ix\smallsetminus \ie)^\maxlocus=\ix\smallsetminus \ie$ on every connected component of $\ix$ (Corollary~\ref{cor.tamegerbe-singular}).
 Since $\ix\smallsetminus \ie$ is schematically dense in $\ix$ it follows that $\ix^\maxlocus=\ix$ on every connected component of $\ix$.
 Thus $\ix$ is a gerbe over a tame stack (Corollary~\ref{cor.tamegerbe-singular}).
 We have now proven Theorem~\ref{thm.main} when $\ix=\ix^s$.